Designing a Cost-Efficient Salad Greens Wash Area for Small-Scale Growers

 • Sustainable Communities: urban agriculture

 Small-scale market growers are increasingly interested in the opportunities that exist within salad greens production.
-The attraction is obvious: they are a quick-growing crop that does not take up
+The attraction is obvious: they are a quick-growing crop that does not take up significant physical space; they are an accessible market product, in regards to customer familiarity and preferences; and, if grown well, the greens can be sold for a premium.

 One of the surest ways for a farm to realize the full financial benefits of salad green production is to insure that the entire process is pursued as efficiently as possible.
-Even if the bed preparation, crop care, and harvesting are completed easily and quickly, it is easy for those efficiencies to be lost in the processing stage – the harvest tote might be incorrectly-sized for the task, small batch washing might be too time-consuming, and the resources devoted to salad green processing might negatively-impact the processing of other crops.
+Even if the bed preparation, crop care, and harvesting are completed easily and quickly, it is easy for those efficiencies to be lost in the processing stage – the harvest tote might be incorrectly sized for the task, small batch washing might be too time consuming, and the resources devoted to salad green processing might negatively impact the processing of other crops.

-is affordable for new and small farms - one that incorporates tools and layout design for an efficient work flow and minimum time burden, while also maintaining a high bar for vegetable cleanliness and shelf life.
+This project focuses on the processing end of salad green production – designing a wash station that is affordable for new and small farms - one that incorporates tools and layout design for an efficient work flow and minimum time burden, while also maintaining a high bar for vegetable cleanliness and shelf life.

 1. Identify the tools and wash station layout that will improve the processing of salad greens for restaurant and farmers market customers.

-2. Build a model wash station for small farm salad green
+2. Build a model wash station for small farm salad green production.

 3. Compare the time and spatial burdens of this new wash station with the farm’s previous practices through worker feedback and time monitoring of relevant tasks.